Video Game: Metal Gear Solid 2: Sons of Liberty aka: Metal Gear Solid 2

 Extremely Short Timespan: The Tanker chapter takes place over the course of a few hours, and the Plant chapter takes place within a single day.
 There's a Time Skip of two years in between them, however.

 Johnson freely admits that he was cooperating with the Sons of Liberty from the beginning and staged his own kidnapping, delivering a nuclear suitcase straight into the hands of terrorists.
-This is a double bluff: Dead Cell was a unit designed by Solidus to drill rookies (like Raiden) with simulated terror attack; it's a nested sim-within-a-sim.
+This is a double bluff: Dead Cell was a unit designed by Solidus to drill rookies (like Raiden) with simulated terror attacks.

 Unlike with Liquid's insurrection, Solidus isn't interested in receiving his ransom: the nuclear strike is going ahead regardless, and Dead Cell is to be forfeited in the counter-attack.
 Solidus' real objective is to fry Manhattan's electrical grid before turning it into his private fiefdom (à la Escape from New York).